Your questions answered

 Many years ago cuts involved actually chopping a piece of film out of the reel of film.
 These days cuts may not actually take a picture away – they may dip the sound effects, add shadows to a scene so you can’t see something clearly, or remove special effects like blood.

 A trailer is like an advert for a film.
 If you arrive at the cinema before the main film starts, you'll probably see some trailers for films that are coming out soon, and if they look good, maybe you'll want to see the films too.
-Examiners have to rate trailers as part of their job.
-You can also have a go at rating a trailer by going to our Trailers (link) section.
+Compliance Officers have to rate trailers as part of their job.
+You can also have a go at rating a trailer.
 There are always four current trailers with instructions on how to classify them.
-This will give you a good idea of what it’s like to be an Examiner!
+This will give you a good idea of what it’s like to do the job!

 Sadly, our offices aren't open to the public, although we do sometimes have visits from older students who are interested in film classification.
-We do have video conferencing equipment which is like Skype or Facetime.
-If your school has this your teacher can contact us here to see if we can arrange a question and answer session.
+We also run Skype and other remote sessions.
+Your teacher can contact us here to see if we can arrange a question and answer session.

 None of the film companies send VHS tapes to us anymore, although the term 'video' is also used to mean anything on DVD or Blu-ray or similar formats including VHS.
 Home entertainment used to be sold mainly on VHS videotapes, but these were replaced by DVD, and now Blu-ray discs.